justinlangley3/lawncare/README.md

 All source/images/logos are Copyright (2018) of Langley Lawn Care.

 This project serves as an example, real-world use case for a website of its likeness.

+All graphics/css/etc. would need to be converted to relative links in the source to display properly.
+This website was used at one point in time and maintained absolute links no longer available.